SpM-lab/irlib/README.md

 You can find examples below the directory "examples" in the source directory.

 ## License
-This library is licensed under GPLv3 or any later version.
+All files except for those in the directory "thirdparty" are licensed under GPLv3 or any later version.
 See LICENSE.txt for more details.